Empty properties: council tax

 - roof work that's needed on safety grounds

-- replacement kitchen or bathroom
+- putting in a new kitchen or bathroom

-- replacement windows
+- having new windows fitted

-- general refurbishment
+- doing general refurbishment

 If the work has already been done

 - the schedule of works